Kushay/kushay.github.io/pages/project-1.md

 * * *

-### Creating a VM and integrating Microsoft Sentinel to monitor for RDP sign ins
+### Creating a VM and integrating Microsoft Sentinel to build a simple RDP honeypot
 ![new VM with RDP](../images/new-vm-with-rdp)

 Since I'm eventually going to try to set up Active Directory, I decided to make a Windows 10 VM with RDP open to test the SIEM I'll be setting up.